The school teaches reading through a combination of approaches:

 As well as reading during English lessons and for enjoyment, appropriate texts are used in the classroom to support the wider curriculum.

-The school takes part in events such as World Book Day and holds at least one book fair a year, at which parents can buy high quality books at reduced prices.
-In addition to this, a reading raffle is held weekly; during which children who have read regularly in the week have a chance to win a reading book.
+The school takes part in events such as World Book Day and holds at least one book fair a year, at which parents can buy high-quality books at reduced prices.